openshift-psap/inference_results_v2.0/README.md

 We will be using the Nvidia-optimized Inference for Edge implementation from MLPerf™ v2.0.

 ## Prerequisites
+The host system needs to be configured so that containers run on MicroShift can access GPUs.
+ - Install RHEL 8.7 and MicroShift 4.12 on the host machine
+ - A30 Nvidia GPU on your host machine.
+ - Install the NVIDIA GPU driver
+ - Install NVIDIA Container Toolkit
+ - Install NVIDIA Device Plugin

 ### Download the datasets for MLPerf Inference Edge 2.0: